Kerry has been a DMACC instructor since 1977.

-Kerry enjoys spending time with his granddaughter, officiating swimming competitions and working at the Civic Center of Greater Des Moines.
+Kerry enjoys spending time with his three grandchildren, officiating swimming competitions and working in the Guest Services department at the Civic Center of Greater Des Moines.

 Contact George at